metapolator/metapolator/outline-import.md

 we can convert them back to cubics.
 Hobby splines don't use the two control points of cubics to define the curve; instead, they use two angles and two "tension" parameters, which allows us to define curves in a more semantic way.
-An even more striking point is that via the tension parameter a "most pleasing curve" can be defined, which gives us a very smooth transition between points.
+An even more striking point is that via the tension parameter a "most pleasing curve" can be defined, which makes it easy to draw smooth transitions between points, such as in the many turns in an 's' shape.
+[Raph Levien's PhD thesis](http://raph.levien.com/thesis/) offers a thorough explanation of this topic.
-(is this correct)?

 What we want to extract from our UFOs is the data of a "stroke", defined by Hobby splines.